 This Research paper commissioned by a-n The Artists Information Company is part of a series which first began in 2007 as a means of providing on-going evidence and insight on the context for, and nature of, employment for visual artists.
 By referencing data from prior years, Artists work in 2016 identifies the implications of changes in the conditions for artists’ employment and livelihoods and proposes some areas for consideration by those charged with formulating policy and measuring the economic and social impact of the arts.

-Key studies and quantitative surveys which provide evidence of artists' income or earnings
+Key studies and quantitative surveys which provide evidence of artists' income and employment

 Being asked a while back to provide some advice to artists on pay and pricing matters for a new website was the generator of this short text.
 It begins with summarising some of the issues and ends with a few suggestions for what artists might do to improve their chances of making a living while steadily moving their art practice forward.

 This listing that includes commentary, evidence and advice provides a selected reading list for artists and those who work with them to explore the issues and concerns about artists and pay as part of negotiating the terms of exchange and collaboration.
 Updated 01/07/2017